Adri96/Haskell-Bitcoin-Price-Guesser/README.md

 ## SUPPORT

-You can write me at [my e-mail] (adriamunuera@me.com) if you want to share some thoughts about this program or you have any kind of question :smile:
+You can write me at adriamunuera@me.com if you want to share some thoughts about this program or you have any kind of question :smile: